Locksmith

 The rest of this guide gets a bit technical, we'll happily to the coding portion for you!
 If you've already created the lock described in step 1, simply write us a message at team@uselocksmith.com to request help.

-Note: Locksmith's manual locking feature generally can not hide elements or sections that are being managed or displayed by other third-party apps.
+Note: Locksmith's manual locking feature generally can not hide elements or sections that are being managed or displayed by other third-party apps, including page builder apps.
+Manual locking is only compatible with full-page locks, and is not compatible with variant locks.

 If you are a developer type, and prefer to do the coding portion yourself, read on...
 You'll need to start by locating the places in your theme that show the price.
 Here are some examples of files that you might find the price in: